CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 Q.3 Should Bruce pay for a few more cell phone towers to make sure that more ofGotham City has cell phone service?

 There are multiple ways to solve this problem.

+## Appraoch 1:  Density of Graph

 Here we have plotted a fully connected graph of 12 nodes.

 ![t32](../Week2_Rydberg_Atoms/img/t32.png)